St. Elisabeth Gasthuis, Haarlem: History of the building

 The building is named after the society that ran the hospital, the St. Elisabeth Gasthuis, which is named after Elisabeth of Hungary.
-The society's original building, the Gangolf Gasthuis, was lost during the fire of 1572 and that land is now the location of the Vroom & Dreesmann building (in which HEMA has a outlet store today- on the Verwulft.
+The society's original building, the Gangolf Gasthuis, was lost during the fire of 1572 and that land is now the location of the Vroom & Dreesmann building (in which HEMA has an outlet store today- on the Verwulft.
 In 1581 the hospital petitioned the town for permission to build a new hospital while also filing for damages from the fire.
 They were awarded this location and the remaining monks in the monastery were forced to leave.
 On a map by Thomas Thomasz from 1578, both the burned Verwulft and the monastery complex can be seen clearly.
 Parts of the original complex are preserved, including the old regent rooms inside, though the furnishings and paintings have been transferred to the Frans Hals Museum.

 Though 1581 is the official establishment date, the St. Elisabeth Gasthuis was already well established in 1489, when the Hofje van Loo was formed.
 The earliest mention in the Utrecht archives of the hospital is from 1406, when Walterus Dullaert made a payment to the Utrecht Arch-diocese for serving the altar to Saint Elisabeth in the Haarlem Gasthuis.

 In 1683 the books were merged with the Hofje van Loo, a hofje that was associated with the Gangolf hospital in the old location.
 That hofje still exists today, though it is no longer actively administered by the hospital, which formed the "Elisabeth van Thüringen Fonds" in 1975 to administer its rich archives and artifacts.